No products in the cart

 Need to add a full-time staff member?
 Grant time, baby!

 We should be educating our organizations.
 If we’re honest with ourselves, as the leadership of nonprofits, we are probably all a little guilty of thinking this way from time to time.
 Grants are a great thing, and there are a lot of them out there, but there are some misconceptions about how to utilize them (more on that here, here and here).
 That’s a pen in your development director’s hand, not a magic wand!
 Educating your organization about grants is important.

 The truth is, most of your organization’s leadership team, program staff, and board of directors likely don’t understand exactly what grants are.
 Educating your organization is key.
 Essentially, the perception is that there are hundreds of buckets of free money that you can dip into any time you want.
-As a development professional, you are probably aware of the reality, but the challenge is educating key members of your organization in order to maximize your return on investment when writing grants.
+As a development professional, you are probably aware of the reality, but the challenge is educating your organization in order to maximize your return on investment when writing grants.

 Once when I was employed as a development director, I was sitting in my office, and a frantic employee knocked on my door.
 When this person came in, they said “One of our washing machines just stopped working.
 I asked what to do and (our boss) said to come tell you to write a grant for a new one.”